Gabb112/Customer-Churn-Prediction/README.md

 *   **Bivariate Analysis**: Plots a pairplot to see the correlations between features.
 *   **Correlation Heatmap**: Shows the correlation between all numerical features with a heatmap.

+## Data Resampling

+The `resampling.py` module handles the following:

+*   **Class Imbalance Handling:** Implements oversampling using `SMOTE` or undersampling using `RandomUnderSampler` to address class imbalance.

 ## Feature Selection

-The `feature_selection.py` module selects important features based on model feature importance.
-The features are selected based on the selected model which is passed as an argument to the function.
+The `feature_selection.py` module selects important features based on Recursive Feature Elimination (RFE), using different models.

 ## Model Selection and Training